Cybill Shepherd

-Cybill Lynne Shepherd (born February 18, 1950) is an American actress and former model.
+Cybill Lynne Shepherd (born February 18, 1950) is an American actress, singer and former model.
 Her film debut and breakthrough role came as Jacy Farrow in Peter Bogdanovich's coming-of-age drama The Last Picture Show (1971) alongside Jeff Bridges.
 She also had roles as Kelly in Elaine May's The Heartbreak Kid (1972), Betsy in Martin Scorsese's Taxi Driver (1976), and Nancy in Woody Allen's Alice (1990).

 On television, her first major role was as Colleen Champion in the one season of the night-time drama The Yellow Rose (1983).
-Shepherd played Madeline Hayes on the detective comedy-drama Moonlighting (1985–1989) opposite Bruce Willis, for which she won two Golden Globes for Best Actress in a Comedy/Musical TV Series out of three such nominations.
-She later starred as Cybill Sheridan on Cybill (1995–1998), for which she won her third Golden Globe Award as Best Actress in a Comedy/Musical TV series.
+Shepherd played Madelyn Hayes on the detective comedy-drama Moonlighting (1985–1989) opposite Bruce Willis, for which she won two Golden Globes for Best Actress in a Television Series - Musical or Comedy out of three such nominations.
+She later starred as Cybill Sheridan on Cybill (1995–1998), for which she won her third Golden Globe Award as Best Actress in a Television Series - Musical or Comedy.
 Her later television roles included Phyllis Kroll on The L Word (2007–2009), Madeleine Spencer on Psych (2008–2013), Cassie in the television film The Client List (2010), and Linette Montgomery on The Client List (2012–2013).

 Early life and career

 Shepherd was born February 18, 1950, in Memphis, Tennessee.
 She is the second of three children.
 She had an older sister, Terry, and has a younger brother, William.
-Cybill was named using a name blend that referred to her grandfather Cy and her father, Bill.
+Cybill was named with a blend of her grandfather Cy and her father Bill's names.
 While attending East High School, Shepherd won the "Miss Teenage Memphis" title and represented the city at the 1966 Miss Teenage America pageant at age 16, where she won the congeniality award.
-She competed at the 1968 "Model of the Year" contest at age 18, making her a fashion star of the 1960s and resulting in fashion model assignments through high school and afterward.
+She competed at the 1968 "Model of the Year" contest at age 18, resulting in fashion model assignments through high school and afterwards.

 According to Shepherd's autobiography, a 1970 Glamour magazine cover caught the eye of film director Peter Bogdanovich.
 His then-wife, Polly Platt, claimed that when she saw the cover in a check-out line in a Ralphs grocery store in southern California, he said "That's Jacy," referring to the role Bogdanovich was casting—and ultimately given to Shepherd—in The Last Picture Show (1971).

-First experience of fame
+Celebrity

 Her first film was The Last Picture Show, also starring Jeff Bridges and Timothy Bottoms.
 The film became a critical and box office hit, earning eight Academy Awards nominations and winning two.
 Shepherd was nominated for a Golden Globe.
-Shepherd was cast opposite Charles Grodin in The Heartbreak Kid (1972).
+In 1972, Shepherd was cast opposite Charles Grodin in The Heartbreak Kid.
 She played Kelly, a young woman for whom Grodin's character falls while on his honeymoon in Miami.
-Directed by Elaine May, it was another critical and box office hit.
-Also in 1972, Shepherd posed as a Kodak Girl for the camera manufacturer's then-ubiquitous cardboard displays.
+Directed by Elaine May and written by Neil Simon, it was another critical and box office hit.
+Also in 1972, Shepherd posed as a Kodak Girl for the camera manufacturer's then-ubiquitous cardboard store poster displays.